CurvineIO/curvine-doc/docs/3-User-Manuals/07-csi.md

 :::tip
 The current Curvine Helm repository provides pre-release versions:
 - Use `--devel` to view them, and replace the `--version` in the command above with your desired version
-- curvine-csi is installed by default in the `curvine-system` namespace via Helm
+- curvine-csi is installed by default in the `curvine` namespace via Helm
 - Official release versions will be provided progressively
 :::